 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has incurred losses from operations and negative cash flows from operations that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company has incurred losses from operations and negative cash flows from operations that as of December 31, 2022 raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.